Elizabeth Hesselblad: Religious experiences

 Her apostolic zeal contributed to the conversion of the Baptist minister Piero Chuminelli – author of a biographical account of Bridget of Sweden – and she also had close ties to the former Chief Rabbi of Rome Israel Zolli (Eugenio) who converted to the faith in 1946.

 Death

-Hesselblad's health declined around the time when officials prepared the canonical visit of her order.
+Hesselblad's health declined when officials prepared the canonical visit of her order.
 On 23 April 1957 she gave her blessing to the sisters and held her raised hands in a solemn gesture in which she murmured: "Go to Heaven with hands full of love and virtues".
 She received the sacraments thereafter and died in Rome on 24 April 1957 (Easter Wednesday) in the first hours of the morning.

 Sainthood

 Process and beatification

 The sainthood process commenced in Rome in 1987 and concluded its work in 1990.
 Pope John Paul II proclaimed Elisabeth Hasselblad to be a Venerable Servant of God on 26 March 1999 after he recognised that she had lived a model Christian life of heroic virtue.
 The miracle requested for her beatification was investigated in 1996 and received ratification in Rome on 17 October 1998.
-The pope approved it at the beginning of 2000 allowing for her beatification on the following 9 April 2000.